 The Invacare motor control electronics have been replaced with a Sabertooth 2x50 dual brushed DC motor controller.
 The Sabertooth 2x50 is an H-bridge PWM motor controller that supplies a variable DC voltage from -24 volts to +24 volts to each motor based on commands it receives over a serial data connection.
 The Sabertooth 2x50 is powered by a 24 volt DC rail that is energized and de-energized by the emergency stop circuit described in Section 5.2.

 The wheelchair base is prone to wheel slip when commanded to accelerate or decelerate quickly.
 The acceleration limits of the robot were characterized by testing a series of constant linear acceleration commands.
 These tests were performed with the robot’s arm in the stowed position on a smooth tile floor.
-From these tests, the maximum achievable forward acceleration (with no slip) was determined to be about .1 m/sec2.
+From these tests, the maximum achievable forward acceleration (with no slip) was determined to be about .1 m/sec2 on tile floor.
 The same test was performed using constant rotational accelerations.
-From these tests, the maximum rotational acceleration was determined to be about 0.1 rad/sec2.
+From these tests, the maximum rotational acceleration was determined to be about 0.1 rad/sec2 on tile floor.

 ABB IRB-120 Robotic Arm